siberian1967/Thoth-Suggested-Tags/README.md

 Installation
 ---

-Upload the `thoth-tag-suggestions` folder to your `wp-content/plugins` folder.
+1. Upload the `thoth-tag-suggestions` folder to your `wp-content/plugins` folder.

-Go to the "Plugins" administration panel.
+2. Go to the "Plugins" administration panel.

-Activate Thoth's Suggested Tags
+3. Activate Thoth's Suggested Tags

 Thoth is now with you.

-Version History
+Changelog
 ---

+1.1 (July 13, 2010)

+* Added support for proper nouns and proper phrases using capital letters (e.g. "Grapes of Wrath" is a proper phrase and gets a higher recommendation).

+* Added a "video" and "audio" tag recommendation if any embedded video or audio files are detected in the post.

+* Implemented a check for duplicate tags.
+Previously, (for example) the tag "Windows Vista" with a strength of 6 would also generate tags "Windows" and "Vista" both with strengths of 6.
+This redundancy is now removed; tags will only be counted when they are not contained in another already recommended tag.

+* Reworked the entire post-processing code structure for better efficiency and readability.

+* Set default meta-box position to the sidebar

 1.0 (July 1, 2010)